Next up in the Canadian Review Series is the Robo Advisor Wealthsimple, the most well-known or famous of the Canadian Robo Advisors.

 There is a very experienced team behind the portfolio planning and design; and that includes Dave Nugent as Chief Investment Officer, Ben Reeves from Bridgewater Associates, and Nina Sanajian from CPP (Canada Pension Plan) is a senior researcher.
 There is also an advisory group.

-Wealthsimple accounts are offered with 2 fee structures.
+Wealthsimple accounts are offered in 3 formats.

 The underlying MER’s for the portfolios range from .10% for the growth portfolios to .21% for the Conservative and Balanced Portfolios.
 The management expense is higher for the Socially Responsible Portfolio SRI models.
 The trading expenses for the ETFs are included or covered by your .50% or .40% fees.
 Wealthsimple fees are applied annually and paid monthly and taken from the account cash balance.
 Of course, the ETF fees are ‘paid for’ by or from the assets of the individual funds.